-Elizabeth has worked in the graduate industry for over fifteen years, spending ten years consulting to Federal Government and corporate clients on recruitment and assessment strategy both in graduate and lateral hiring.
-In recent roles, Elizabeth has been responsible for initiating the design and build of structured graduate development and internship programs, establishing processes and ensuring rigour in attraction, assessment, recruitment and program management.
-Elizabeth is experienced in assessment methodologies in particular the design and facilitation of assessment centres and has managed many high volume graduate recruitment campaigns.
-Elizabeth has post graduate qualifications in Human Resource Management, holds Hogan Assessments accreditation and is certified to deliver DDI leadership courses.
-She is passionate about Graduate and Early Career development.
+Elizabeth has worked in the graduate industry for over twenty years, spending ten years consulting to Federal Government and corporate clients on recruitment and assessment strategy both in graduate and lateral hiring.
+In recent roles, Elizabeth has been responsible for initiating the design and build of structured graduate development and internship programs, establishing processes and ensuring rigour in attraction, assessment, recruitment, learning & development, and program management.
+Elizabeth is experienced in assessment methodologies, in particular the design and facilitation of assessment centres and has managed many high volume graduate recruitment campaigns.
+Elizabeth has post graduate qualifications in Human Resource Management, Cert IV in Training & Assessment, holds Hogan Assessments accreditation and is certified to deliver DDI leadership courses.

 The expectations of a committee member are as follows:

 Nominations for the 2023 AAGE Committee have now closed.
 Please contact firstname.lastname@example.org if you would like to express your interest in joining the Committee should a position become available.